Where is Your Office?

 My loved one has been arrested and is in jail.
 How can I find out what will happen to him/her?

 The Public Defender’s Office has a handbook called “Take This Book,” which outlines the criminal court process for defendants and their family members.
-It provides a lot of useful information, and can be accessed by clicking here.
+It provides a lot of useful information and can be accessed by clicking here.
 A Spanish version is also available here.
 For more specific information, you should find out who the attorney is representing your loved one, and contact him or her directly.
+Guidance for the first 24 hours is here.

 I owe court costs on my criminal court cases, but I cannot afford to pay them.
 What can I do?